Family Resource Center

 Many kids experiment with drugs and alcohol.
 1 in 10 becomes addicted.
 Addiction is a treatable, medical illness.
 This video represents just five of the millions of families that are impacted by and are facing adolescent substance use and addiction.

 Treatment Research Institute

-The Treatment Research Institute (TRI) is a nonprofit translational research and policy organization located in Philadelphia, Pennsylvania and has been a leader in the substance use research field since its establishment in 1992.
-The organization is deeply committed to its unique mission and vision to develop tools and translate research into improved policies and programs to address the devastating effects of substance abuse on families, schools, businesses, criminal justice and healthcare.
+Treatment Research Institute (TRI), part of Public Health Management Corporation’s Research and Evaluation Group, has been a leader in the substance use research field since 1992.
+The team is deeply committed to its unique mission and vision to develop tools and translate research into improved policies and programs to address the devastating effects of substance abuse on families, schools, businesses, criminal justice and healthcare.
 TRI strives to create research-based solutions to the multifaceted problems of substance abuse.